jochumdev/microlobby/docs/spec.md

 **CLIENT NOTES**:

-- The client **MUST** call this endpoint whenever a player got kicked from the game, this is important for Hoster stats.
+- The client **MUST** call this endpoint whenever he got kicked from the game, this is important for Hoster stats.

 **SERVER NOTES**:

 - The Lobbyserver updates the host players profile and add +1 to players_kicked.

-**ACL**: Any authenticated user that is in that game.
+**ACL**: An authenticated user that is in that game.

 Request: